JacupEades/eades-ecom-frontend/README.md

 # eades-ecom-frontend
-Frontend (sever): This is my portfolio project ecommerce website, by Ryan Dhungel off of Udemy.
+Frontend (client): This is my portfolio project ecommerce website, by Ryan Dhungel off of Udemy.